-By Jessica Taryn
+By Jessica Taryn Zolotorofe

-Two women in high heeled pumps, bright print, skin-tight Capri pants, expensive designer tank tops and large, ‘movie star-esque’, sunglasses “Twist and Shout” side by side with a couple in torn Levi shorts, and cotton ‘Westhampton Beach’ T-shirts made just down the street in the T-shirt shop.
+Two women in high-heeled pumps, bright print, skin-tight Capri pants, expensive designer tank tops, and large, ‘movie star-esque’, sunglasses “Twist and Shout” side by side with a couple in torn Levi shorts, and cotton ‘Westhampton Beach’ T-shirts made just down the street in the T-shirt shop.

 The couple each holds one of their tiny daughter’s hands and they swing her in the air to the beat of the music.
 She giggles uncontrollably.
-Seven or eight young children run in and out of the crowd in bathing suit bottoms, flip flops and sweatshirts.
+Seven or eight young children run in and out of the crowd in bathing suit bottoms, flip-flops and sweatshirts.

 No VIP list Here

-While many nightclubs, bars and restaurants seem to have an exclusively rich and famous crowd, many places in the Hamptons, like Simon’s Bakery, offer a more laid back atmosphere.
+While many nightclubs, bars, and restaurants seem to have an exclusively rich and famous crowd, many places in the Hamptons, like the Beach Bakery, offer a more laid-back atmosphere.

 The key to a cheap visit is going during the week.
 Restaurants, hotels, and events often hold weekday rates and specials, saving you a bundle of money while you still get to enjoy the Hamptons.

-It is also minutes from the Tanger outlet mall, and the Splish Splash Water Park, where admission is $22 to $30 per day, depending on age.
+It is also minutes from the Tanger outlet mall, and the Splish Splash Water Park, where admission is $46 to $49 per day, depending on age.
 The trick, however, is to go to the park at 4 p.m.
 You still have three hours until closing and admission is discounted to $18 to $23 and lines are much shorter for rides and stands.

-Fine Dining for Less
+Fine Dining in the Hamptons for Less

 La Parmigiana of Southampton serves fine Italian cuisine priced between eight and 21 dollars.
 Belle’s Café is a moderately priced Cajun restaurant in Westhampton, and Sip N’ Soda is a Southampton retro luncheonette with meals under eight dollars.
 There are also relatively inexpensive delis, bagel shops, and pizzerias all over the Hamptons.

 However, parking can still be costly and it may pay to walk, take a taxi, or carpool to the beach.
-Cooper Neck and Old Town Beaches are the most popular public beaches in the area, both located in Southampton, as well as Roger’s Beach and Pavilion in Westhampton.Beaches and other Hamptons Attractions
+Cooper Neck and Old Town Beaches are the most popup bar public beaches in the area, both located in Southampton, as well as Roger’s Beach and Pavilion in Westhampton.

 Other inexpensive attractions include a trip to Tanger Outlets in Riverhead.
-The outlets contain factory priced merchandise with stores like Coach, Nike, DKNY, Pottery Barn, and more than 160 other brand name factory stores.
+The outlets contain factory-priced merchandise with stores like Coach, Nike, DKNY, Pottery Barn, and more than 160 other brand-name factory stores.

 Wine tasting is a delightful way to spend a day of your vacation.
 The Hamptons have some of the finest vineyards and wineries around.
-Four vineyards in particular have inexpensive tours and wine tasting.
+Four vineyards, in particular, have inexpensive tours and wine tasting.
 Jamesport, Martha Clara, Palmer, and Paumanok have tastings from three to four dollars and tours from zero to four dollars.

-Stores and Boutiques
+Hamptons Stores and Boutiques

 While the stores and boutiques in the Hamptons may seem a bit pricey, keep an eye out for a great deal or big sale.
 Max and Gino’s, a clothing store in Westhampton, often has a sale rack outside with designer brand clothing for very cheap.

-At night, after stopping by Simon’s Bakery for a cup of coffee and a quick dance, visit Shock Ice Cream and Candy Store in Westhampton.
-It’s located behind Shock Baby clothing store and is a must-see when visiting the Hamptons.
+At night, after stopping by the Beach Bakery for a cup of coffee and a quick dance, visit Shock Ice Cream and Candy Store in Westhampton.
+It’s located behind the Shock Baby clothing store and is a must-see when visiting the Hamptons.

-The Hamptons often have inexpensive concerts and shows at the Performing Arts Center, deals on museum tickets, beach parties with under $10 admission fees, and free horseshows at the local stables.
+The Hamptons often have inexpensive concerts and shows at the Performing Arts Center, deals on museum tickets, beach parties with under $10 admission fees, and free horse shows at the local stables.